Sentinel-5P/data-on-s3/README.md

 The Sentinel-5P data stored on AWS can be browsed [here](https://meeo-s5p.s3.amazonaws.com/index.html#/?t=catalogs).

+### Summary

 This data set consists of the Level 2 products generated from observations from the Sentinel-5P satellite.
 The Sentinel data is divided by type, described below:

 - Near Real Time (NRTI): Products are available within 3 hours after sensing, shortly after that they will appear in the S3 bucket.
 These files are in the netCDF file format.
 Over time NRTI data gets replaced by OFFL data.